 This blog post contains excerpts from my column, ‘The Holistic Parrot’, that appears in the June 2011, #161 issue of Parrots magazine.

-Daily I can have up to 100 wild birds patiently waiting for the day-old sprouts, removed my bird’s food dishes, to be sprinkled at their designated feeding area.
+Daily I can have up to 100 wild birds patiently waiting for their sprouts to be sprinkled at their designated feeding area.
 These wild ones eagerly swoop down and within minutes the meager scattering of sprout remnants has been devoured.
 However, I’ve noticed these same birds leave the fruits on my annual tomato plants completely alone.
 Now since the wild birds leave tomatoes alone, perhaps with their ability to self medicate and self nourish (see ‘The Holistic Parrot’ in issues # 134 and # 135 of Parrots magazine) they naturally recognize that members of the nightshade family should best be left alone.

 Are tomatoes safe for parrots to eat?
 There are several areas to consider regarding this.
 One concern I’ve read about is that tomatoes are too acidic for parrots.
 However, I wonder more about feeding parrots a food from the nightshade family.
 Let’s give you some of the highlights of what my research uncovered.